Vitalik Buterin Talks Crypto Hype, Leadership in New Interview

-Though Buterin criticizes the get-rich-quick mentality that exists in some parts of the cryptocurrency community, he himself has done quite well by Ethereum.
+Though Buterin criticizes the get-rich-quick mentality that exists in some parts of the cryptocurrency community, he himself has become wealthy enough to buy a fleet of Lambos.
 He told the FT that he is now worth between $10 and $20 million USD, although he was never a self-declared dedicated hodler.
 He said he sold parts of his crypto assets multiple times over the years and his net worth now would be three to four times larger had he held on longer.

 Became a Leader Because “Ethereum Got Big”

 As co-founder and lead developer of Ethereum, Buterin has had to assume a public leadership role that he has not always appeared comfortable with.
 He told the FT that he hadn’t set out to be where he is, and it only happened because “Ethereum got big.”
 In December 2017, he threatened to leave the Ethereum project if it lost sight of the goal of using technology to improve society.